 from poking through again.
 They will then tighten the hiatus in the diaphragm to help control

-Dr Ryan and Dr Jameson are both highly experienced at performing this surgery.
+Dr Ryan and the team are highly experienced at performing this surgery.
 Contact us to

 find out more about nissen fundoplication surgery and if you are a candidate.